shlomi1993/endiadns/README.md

 # Endiadns

-This repo documents my solution to the first exercise in Computer Structure course I took as part of Computer Science B. Sc at Bar-Ilan university.
+This repo documents my solutions to the first and the second exercises in Computer Structure course I took as part of Computer Science B.Sc at Bar-Ilan university.
-The assignment was about data representation in the computer by Little and Big Endians.
+The assignments was about data representation in the computer by Little and Big Endians, and differences between Windwos, Unix and Mac files.

+## Part 1

-## Questions
+### Questions

 The soulution ex1.c answer the following questions: